element-hq/element-web/docs/labs.md

 # Labs features

-Some notes on the features you can enable by going to `Settings->Labs`.
-Not exhaustive, chat in [#riot-web:matrix.org](https://matrix.to/#/#riot-web:matrix.org) for more information.
+If Labs is enabled in the [Riot config](config.md), you can enable some of these features by going to `Settings->Labs`.
+This list is non-exhaustive and subject to change, chat in [#riot-web:matrix.org](https://matrix.to/#/#riot-web:matrix.org) for more information.

 **Be warned!
 Labs features are not finalised, they may be fragile, they may change, they may be